 The primary goal of measuring an employee’s performance is to determine to what extent an employee meets the Key Performance Indicators that are linked to the employee’s job.
 If the staff member doesn’t meet the minimum KPI specifications for the job, then management will intervene either through training, counseling, or termination of the employee’s contract.

-Essentially, because an employee is paid by a business organization to perform a job function, the organization needs a way to measure whether the employee is worth the money paid to him/her.
-The best way to monitor KPIs is via an online, real-time employee performance management system.
+Essentially, because an organization pays an employee to perform a job function, the organization needs a way to measure whether the employee is worth the money paid to him/her.
+An online, real-time employee performance management system is the best way to monitor KPIs.

 Performance Appraisal: The critical incident method